-Though normally associated with the Third World, hunger is a problem throughout the earth.
+normally associated with the Third World Countries, hunger is a problem throughout the entire earth.
 Nearly 1 billion inhabitants of the world regularly face hunger and another 2 billion receive what is considered as inadequate nutrition.

 According to the World Health Organization, some 150 million children under the age of five will be stunted by the effects of malnourishment.
 Such stunting actually decreased during the first two decades of the 21th century, although increases were noted in areas of Africa.

 Malnutrition is determined by the weight of a child or at least an insufficiency in the intake of minerals and vitamins.
 In one recent year, nearly 100 million children under the age of five were considered to be underweight for their respective ages.
 Based on their age-to-weight ratios, some 50 million children were considered wasted or severely wasted.

 who lack the proper intake of minerals and vitamins during pregnancy can pass this condition on to their offspring, creating a "cycle" of poor health.
 Infants who are underweight at birth are more likely to have metabolic conditions that affect their health.
-Those in lower-income levels may experience inadequate nutrition symply because of their inability to purchase high-quality products.
+Those in lower-income levels may experience inadequate nutrition simply because of their inability to purchase high-quality products.
 Food that satisfies a person's appetite may also have a high fat and sugar content and thus contribute to inadequate nutrition.

 Efforts to reduce childhood and general hunger have included programs emphasizing improved agricultural techniques, maternal care and nutritional education.
 Some long-term programs involve improved access to healthy foods and clean water.
 Immediate needs can be satisfied through the distribution of therapeutic foods that are nutritious and easy to use.

-A feeding program dedicated to helping malnourished children is but one of the social services provided by Village Hope International.
+A feeding program dedicated to helping malnourished children is one of the social services provided by Village Hope International.